-A possible alternative explanation as to why firms with GPBs do more deals than other firms is that the boards of these firms want to see the firm grow, and executives are merely responding to what the board wants but might have done so even without contracts that reward this behavior explicitly.
-Nevertheless, we present several findings suggesting that this alternative possibility is unlikely to explain why firms with GPBs do more deals than others.

-First, if the board desires growth and there are no agency problems, we might expect to see more acquisitions in general.
-On the other hand, if these deals are motivated by a desire to meet the target, we should see more deals, particularly of the size that is "just enough" to achieve the target.
-We find that GPBs are primarily associated with more acquisitions of relatively "smaller" target firms that are around 1%-2% of the acquirer's size.
-Such deals can make an important difference since GPBs usually involve percent growth targets in the middle-single-digits.
-By contrast, we do not observe a higher likelihood of relatively larger deals, e.g., deals that are around 5% (relative to the acquirer's size) or larger.
+A possible alternative explanation as to why firms with GPBs do more acquisitions is that the boards of such firms seek growth, and executives are merely responding to what the board desires, and would have done so even without contracts that explicitly reward growth.
+We present several findings suggesting that this alternative is unlikely to explain the positive association between GPBs and acquisitions.
+First, if a board desires growth and there are no agency problems, we might expect to see more acquisitions in general.
+However, if these deals are motivated by a desire to meet the size target, we should see more deals, particularly of the size that is "just enough" to achieve the target.
+We find that GPBs are primarily associated with more acquisitions of relatively "smaller" target firms that are around 1%-2%of the acquirer's size.
+Such deals can make an important difference since GPBs usually involve percentage growth targets in the middle-single-digits.
+In contrast, we do not observe a higher likelihood of relatively larger deals, e.g., deals that are around 5% (relative to the acquirer's size) or larger.
 Second, we find that the relationship between GPBs and the likelihood of announcing an acquisition is more pronounced in firms with poorer governance (proxied by CEO-Chair duality) and firms with larger cash holdings, suggesting agency problems are likely to be at play.
-Third, we find that GPBs are associated with more acquisitions where cash instead of stock is used as a payment method.
-Taken together with the fact that the acquisitions made by executives with GPBs tend to be smaller, this suggests that GPBs are associated with more acquisitions that can be executed relatively easily, which is important since the vesting periods of these rewards are around 11 months on average.
+Third, when we compare firms that have GPBs and firms that do not have GPBs, we find that after matching on the same industry and year, these groups of firms are very similar across a wide range of observable characteristics, including governance metrics.